swimlane/swimlane-python/docs/examples/client.rst

 .. _Requests timeout documentation: http://docs.python-requests.org/en/master/user/quickstart/#timeouts

-To override the default global timeout used by all library methods, provide the `default_timeout` parameter as an :class:`int` in seconds during client instantiation.
+To override the default global timeout used by all library methods, provide the `default_timeout` parameter in seconds during client instantiation.

 .. code-block:: python

     from swimlane import Swimlane

-    swimlane = Swimlane('192.168.1.1', 'username', 'password', default_timeout=300)
+    swimlane = Swimlane(
+        '192.168.1.1',
+        'username',
+        'password',
+        default_timeout=300
+    )

 The :meth:`swimlane.Swimlane.request` method can also accept an optional `timeout` parameter that will override the